Debt-for-Nature Swaps/Debt-for-Climate Resilience Swaps

 • This is a mature instrument.
 It first emerged in 1987 to help address the Latin American debt crisis.

-• Debt-for-nature swaps had been used in over 30 countries and had restructured USD 2.5 billion of debt and released USD 1.2 billion into conservation projects by 2022.
+• By 2022, debt-for-nature swaps had been used in over 30 countries and had restructured USD 2.5 billion of debt and released USD 1.2 billion into conservation projects.
 In 2022, debt-for-nature swaps were under evaluation for Gabon, Sri Lanka, Cape Verde, and Laos (United Nations Development Programme, 2023).

 • The average size and total volume of debt-for-nature transactions have been relatively small, and they typically have not been pursued to address debt sustainability, but rather to create fiscal scope to address nature and conservation priorities.
-Recent transactions in Belize (2021) and Ecuador (2023) may represent a scaling-up in volume.
+Recent transactions in Belize (2021 – USD 364 million) and Ecuador (2023 – USD 1.6 billion) may represent a scaling-up in volume.

 • There is renewed interest in debt-for-climate swaps, but the International Monetary Fund argues that the economic case is narrow.
 For example, debt-for-nature swaps may be worth pursuing if they can increase fiscal space for adaptation actions when grants are not available.